hungjsong/CWP3034_Asg2_SongHJ/CWP3034_Asg2_SongHJ/README.txt

 of a tracked order on the tracking page.

+KNOWN BUGS:
+> There is a bug in which when you press on redeem points it will refresh the page.
+This will usually occur the first time you interact with the button, so subsequent interactions will load the page properly.

 If you have any questions, please let me know.
 I hope you enjoy testing out the system.
 - Hung Jie Song